Candy Crush Success Case Study | Marketing + Psychology = Success.

 How a candy matching game with not so complex graphics and music can be the only game to reach number 1 spot on google play, Apple App store, and Facebook at the same time?

-The success of candy crush is a result of great mixture of marketing and psychological strategies.
+The success of candy crush is the result of a great mixture of marketing and psychological strategies.
 This use of psychological marketing has led to a candy crush addiction among its users and more money to the developers.

 The Game is really simple to play.
-Users just have to switch adjacent candies to form rows or columns of three of the same color, which get disappeared from the board.
+Users just have to switch adjacent candies to form rows or columns of three of the same colour, which gets disappeared from the board.
 Fulfilling certain tasks will promote them to the next level.

 Pay to Play More

-Candy Crush is primarily monetized through the in app purchases.
-Users get a set amount of lives (5 lives) and moves to complete a level, exhausting which they have to buy extra lives/moves through the in app purchases.
-They can also opt for in app purchases to start new episodes.
+Candy Crush is primarily monetized through the in-app purchases.
+Users get a set amount of lives (5 lives) and move to complete a level, exhausting which they have to buy extra lives/moves through the in-app purchases.
+They can also opt for in-app purchases to start new episodes.

 These purchases can be substituted by sending requests to Facebook friends and hence users are not forced to pay at any stage.